iamlos/justrants/README.md

-# justrants
+# just rants
-Images that describe my thoughts
+Images that describe my thoughts.

+>These views are solely mine and does not express the views of my business partners or employer.